yazhe/Recommendation/README.md

 top_k = 5
 result = rmd.recommend_ml_predict(row['product'], cat, top_k, model)
 ```
+An example of the ML-based recommendation keywords of the test.csv cases is in [result_ML.csv](data/result_ML.csv).

 ## Testing and run
 The [test.py](code/test.py) file provides several detailed exmaples of testing functions of evaluating the performance of the IR-based and ML-based recommendation, and recommendation functions of generating recommendation results for a given test file.